-British Canoeing have issued revised advice to clubs regarding use of club facilities.
-This means we can now allow members access to the boatstore and start to have some paddling activity at the club for those of you that want to.
+British Canoeing have issued revised advice to clubs regarding use of club facilities which means we can allow members access to the boatstore and permit some paddling activity at the club subject to the following:

-As we start using the club, we will of course have to respect the Government guidelines on social distancing, not gathering in groups, and hand sanitising.
+We must respect Government guidelines on social distancing, not gathering in groups, and hand sanitising.
 This also means there will be no access to the changing rooms, toilets and social room, so you will need to arrive ready to paddle and probably leave a bit damp.

 The club will provide hand sanitiser and equipment cleaning spray at the clubhouse, but please bring some hand sanitiser of your own to clean your hands before you arrive, and after you have left the club.

 You will be able to access the boatstore as normal, to paddle when you wish to